 This part of the course is an introduction to a flexible and powerful class of numerical methods for the numerical solution of differential equations called finite element methods.
 The course has two main themes.
 The first is the derivation of Galerkin finite element methods.
 The basic idea is to first split up the domain over which the differential equation is to be solved by a set of elements.
 In one dimension these elements are just segments of the real line and in two dimensions the elements can be triangles or quadrilaterals.
 On each element it is assumed that the numerical approximation is a polynomial function.
 A procedure is then devised to calculate the coefficients of the piecewise polynomial approximation of the solution of the differential equation.
 Concepts required to cope with this part of the course include those above for Part 1 such as linear independence, approximating subspaces, orthogonality, norms and inner products.
 The numerical approximation of two-point boundary value problems will be considered first as well as an investigation of mixed boundary conditions.
-The extension of the finite element method to use higher order basis functions will also be discussed.
-Towards the end of Part 2, the finite element method will be extended to the solution of two-dimensional partial differential equations, with Poisson's equation being used as a model elliptic equation.
+The extension of the finite element method will be extended to the solution of two-dimensional partial differential equations, with Poisson's equation being used as a model elliptic equation.